Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 - Mixed fruit with a few nuts

-- Low fiber cereal (hence my cheerios)
+- Low-fiber cereal (hence my cheerios)

 - Protein pancakes

-Longer Runs – Over 90 Minutes
+2. Pre Workout Meal Ideas for Longer Runs – Over 90 Minutes (or High Intensity Sessions)

-All of the above foods are still great options, but you may want a little more fuel to keep you going on runs over 13+ miles or 2 hours.
+All of the above foods are still great options, but you may want a little more fuel to keep you going on runs over 13+ miles or 90 minutes.

 - Bowl of oatmeal with 1 tsp nut butter, fruit